-How do the parties address the wider public relations issues in financial services M&A transactions ?
+How do the parties address the wider public relations issues in financial services M&A transactions?
 Is environmental, social and governance (ESG) a significant factor?

-The parties to a transaction are generally free as to how to include and specifically address ESG factors in their M&A activity, though as part of their diligence duties, they (and their directors and officers) are obliged to take into account ESG risks (and conversely opportunities/upsides) with a potential direct or indirect (eg, via reputational harm) financial impact, and laws and regulations increasingly say so explicitly (see, eg, the draft FINMA Circular 'Nature-related financial risks').
+The parties to a transaction are generally free as to how to include and specifically address ESG factors in their M&A activity, though as part of their diligence duties, they (and their directors and officers) are obliged to take into account ESG risks (and conversely opportunities or upsides) with a potential direct or indirect (eg, via reputational harm) financial impact, and laws and regulations increasingly say so explicitly (see, eg, the FINMA Circular 2026/1 Nature-related financial risks).
 In practice, specific ESG due diligence has become increasingly standard.

-For conflict minerals and child labour specifically, Swiss law has been imposing various supply chain due diligence and transparency duties on Swiss companies (subject to thresholds and exemptions) since 1 January 2023.
+For conflict minerals and child labour specifically, Swiss law has been imposing various supply chain due diligence and transparency duties on Swiss companies (subject to thresholds and exemptions) (see articles 964j-964l Code of Obligations (CO) and corresponding ordinance DDTrO).
 To avoid legal and reputational risks arising from non-compliance with these new rules, acquirers should include these aspects in their M&A due diligence.

-ESG matters have also become a significant focus of FINMA in recent years.
-In its strategic goals 2021-2024, FINMA committed to contributing to the sustainable development of the Swiss financial centre.
+FINMA does not have a legislative mandate to further sustainability goals, but ESG matters have nonetheless become a significant supervisory focus in recent years.
 For example, FINMA requests the identification, measurement and management of climate-related risks (at least from financial institutions of a certain size), has taken measures to prevent greenwashing and generally has integrated climate-related risks into its supervisory practice.
-Further regulatory and legislative measures are in preparation (see, eg, the above-mentioned draft Circular 'Nature-related financial risks').